viblo/pymunk/docs/src/examples.rst

 example can be run directly to make it easy to read the code and understand what happens even if it means that some code is repeated for each example.

+If you have made something that uses pymunk and would like it displayed here or in a showcase section of the site, feel free to contact me!

 .. contents:: Example files
     :local: